vburidar/matcha_client/README.md

 Here you can connect to your account if it has been previously created and validated.

 ## Signup
 Here you can create a new account.
-You will receive an email when signup is completed in order to validate your account
+You will receive an email when signup is completed in order to validate your account.

 ## Complete-profile
 When you log in for the first time, you won't be able to access to the functionalities of the site until you fill in complementary informations such as birthdate, gender, sexual preference.
 You will also have to add a picture and a localisation to your profile.